simaosanguinho/SIRS-Project/Report.md

 ## 1. Introduction

 The MotorIST project is a project that aims to provide a secure and efficient way to manage remote car configurations, such as close/open the car, configure the AC and check the battery level.
-This is done by a user application installer on the users computer/mobile.
-Additionally, and to maintain the car up to date, the car also allows for firmware updates from the manufacturer and test from the mechanic.
+This is done by a user application installed on the user's computer or smartphone.
+Additionally, the car also allows for firmware updates from its manufacturer and permits maintenance tasks from the mechanic.

 ### 1.1.
 Protection Goals